monishakrish25992/Create-a-serverless-RESTful-API-with-API-Gateway-CloudFormation-Lambda-and-DynamoDB/README.md

   the server that implements the API the clients that use the API
-Swagger offers a large ecosystem offering powerful tools: you are able to generate client SDKs, visually edit your Swagger definition and use many other helpful tools.

 The following json template file to create:
                 1.Dynamo db
                 2.Rest api